EDI: Still Essential After All These Years

 For Daylight Transport, a less-than-truckload (LTL) carrier, Boomi’s integration platform coupled with its EDI capability helped the company reduce its customer service workload by one full-time employee, which it could allocate to more important activities.

 In fact, with Boomi the company has been able to clear out a big backlog of customer EDI requests that Daylight Transport could not fulfill before.

 “With our old system, we couldn’t handle those requests in a timely manner, and that left us open to those customers taking their business elsewhere,” says John Manzanares, Daylight Transport’s CIO.
 “Getting their requests implemented quickly has really cemented those relationships and help us hold on to those customers.”

 The EDI integration means customers get shipment and invoicing information in near-real-time.
 The volume of emails and phone calls has dropped by 40 to 50 percent.
 And the time savings will increase as Daylight Transport adds more carriers.

 CLICK HERE to read the full article and find out how Dell Boomi’s EDI integration platform is helping businesses run more efficiently!

-To learn more on how Tallan utilizes Dell Boomi’s integration platform with our proprietary EDI solution T-Connect to deliver the fastest EDI processing and integration solutions on the market, CLICK HERE.
+Learn how Dell Boomi’s integration platform works with our EDI software to deliver the fastest healthcare EDI processing and integration solutions on the market.